sirwart/ripsecrets/README.md

 2. Extremely fast.
 Using a secret scanner shouldn't slow down your development workflow, so `ripsecrets` is 95 times faster or more than other tools.
 Learn more about how it's designed for performance [here](#performance).

 3. Always local operation.
 Many other secret scanners try to verify that the secrets are valid, which is practice means sending strings from your source code to 3rd party services automatically.
-There's a security versus convienience tradeoff in that decision, but `ripsecrets` is designed to be the best "local only" tool and will never send data off of your computer.
+There's a security versus convenience tradeoff in that decision, but `ripsecrets` is designed to be the best "local only" tool and will never send data off of your computer.

 4. Low rate of false positives.
 While local-only tools are always going to have more false positives than one that verifies secrets, `ripsecrets` uses a probability theory based approach in order to more accurately detect keys than other tools.